-However, current studies leave a number of issues unanswered.
-First, most of the studies, especially the electrophysiological ones, have focused on transient attention: they have investigated the quick processing of briefly presented stimuli.
+However, there are still a number of issues unanswered.
+First, most published studies, especially using electrophysiological measures, have focused on transient attention, i.e., focusing on the quick processing of briefly presented stimuli.
 This approach could favor the fast and automatic effects of reward history on attention.
-Second, studies showing the superiority of the reward effects over goal-directed attention have done so in the settings in which the goals of the participants are assumed (i.e. they are aware that they cannot earn any more money, so it is assumed that their goal is to pay equal amount of attention to all of the stimuli).
-However, this idea hasn’t been tested in a more rigorous setting in which participants would have a clear goal on each trial which would be in collision or in line with the reward-driven effect.
+Second, studies showing the superiority of the reward effects over goal-directed attention have done so in the settings in which participants' goals are assumed (i.e. they are aware that they cannot earn any more money, so it is assumed that their goal is to pay attention to all stimuli equally).
+However, this idea has not been tested in a more rigorous setting in which participants would have a clear goal on each trial which would be in collision or in line with the reward-driven effect.
 Third, the attentional capture in the existing paradigms is always inferred: trials with and without the distractor associated with a reward are compared.
 In this way, the proposal that stimuli related to high rewards capture more attention compared to the other stimuli, has not been directly tested.